 Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

-While Busan isn’t as vegan-friendly as Seoul, there’s lots of good vegan restaurants in Busan plus vegan options at non-vegan spots.
+While Busan isn’t as vegan-friendly as Seoul, there’s lots of great vegan restaurants in Busan plus vegan options at non-vegan spots.

-Most of the vegan food I ate during my three trips to Busan was vegan Korean food and were all really good.
-I also visited some bakeries and cafes.
+Most of the vegan food I ate during my four trips to Busan was vegan Korean food as well as some bakeries.

-If you’re looking for vegan or vegetarian food in Busan, here are 8 vegan restaurants and cafes to check out.
+If you’re looking for vegan or vegetarian food in Busan, here’s 10 vegan restaurants and cafes to check out, plus three non-vegan spots with good vegan options.

 I also include a list of the spots I didn’t get to at the end.